NeoBlack/DockerDevBox/README.md

 - `docker-compose exec es bash`
 - `docker-compose exec redis bash`

+## SSH in your containers
+You can bash into your containers and use your SSH keys from ~/.ssh

 ## What is included?
 - PHP 5.6
 - PHP 7.0